 The first rule of minimalist camping is: leave most of the stuff you were planning to pack at home.
 Camping luxuries are for the campers who want to be extra comfortable, those who have space, and those who don’t mind spending a few extra dollars on these unnecessary luxury items.

-The truth is, even the most dedicated campers -- even minimalists -- like to have camping luxuries, but what is important to one camper may be insignificant to another.
-We have a list of the top modern camping luxuries that you can (or maybe can’t) do without.
-Some of these items didn’t exist 20 or 30 years ago and we were fine without them then.
-Of course, if you can’t camp without a luxury item or two, then, by all means, pack it, or maybe go glamping.
+The truth is, even the most dedicated campers—even minimalists—like to have camping luxuries, but what is important to one camper may be insignificant to another.
+This list includes some of the top modern camping luxuries that you can (or maybe can’t) do without.
+Some of these items didn’t exist 20 or 30 years ago, and people were able to camp just fine without them.
+Of course, if you can’t camp without a luxury item or two, by all means, pack it or maybe go glamping.

 1. The Marshmallow Skewer